Department of Women, Gender, and Sexuality Graduate Student Handbook

 Information for Graduate Teaching Assistants

 GTA appointments for doctoral students will normally be renewed for a maximum of ten semesters providing that both academic work and teaching are satisfactory.
 Students who have not completed their comprehensive exams by the end of their fourth year must petition to be considered for a GTA appointment.
 If eligible (see next paragraph) and if progress to degree and teaching are deemed satisfactory, doctoral students may be considered for GTA appointments beyond the tenth semester, for a maximum of sixteen semesters.
+Master’s students may be awarded GTA appointments on a semester or academic year basis.

 The department will provide information to students when summer GTA appointments are available.
 Generally, students who have taught a class in person are eligible to be considered to teach one online section of that course during the summer.
 The availability of summer teaching is subject to the administration and varies from year to year.
+Please see the following section for more details. (this section is followed by the Assignment of Summer Teaching section).

 GTA work requirements for each semester (not including summer session) end on the deadline date for turning in course grades.
 GTAs must return all student work, including assignments and exams, to the department within 30 days of the deadline.
 The department will store all student work for one calendar year after grades are assigned.

 GTAs should plan to keep student work for at least 21 days after grades are due unless alternate arrangements are made.
 GTAs may return student work after 21 days have passed and must return all student work after 30 days have passed.
 All student work should be returned to the Administrative Associate in the main WGSS office during regular business hours (8:00am-5:00pm).
-If the main WGSS office will be closed at any point during the 30 day period, GTAs will be notified in advance of the closure when possible.
+If the main WGSS office will be closed at any point during the 30-day period, GTAs will be notified in advance of the closure when possible.

 Assignment of Summer Teaching